The Path Inside: How the System Is Actually Built

 The document contains a direct set of restrictions on alternative sources.
 A participant is forbidden to accept another “spiritual” direction, read materials outside those accepted by the group, or listen to another Rav.
 Outside literature cannot be brought into the center except for dissemination needs.

-The result is a person inside a system that defines the material, the language, the schedule, the service duty, the payment and the permitted channel outward.
+The result is a participant whose material, language, schedule, service duty, payment and permitted channel outward are all defined inside the group.

 Stage 8 - The congress as a model regime

-Another user-supplied internal document, the Arava congress rulebook, shows the same principle in compressed event form.
+Another user-supplied internal document, the Arava congress rulebook, shows the same principle in the form of a closed event.
 For several days the participant is expected to disconnect from the material world.
 The document lists a phone, laptop and MP3 player as items with which one must not enter the site.
 Leaving the site means not being allowed to return.
 Sleeping must take place only on the congress grounds.

-Inside, the regime is one of silence, common movement and duty shifts.
+Inside, the rules impose silence, common movement and duty shifts.
 Duty work is framed as an obligation: kitchen, sleep, guarding, service, “police” and security guards.
 The participant is expected to obey friends officially appointed to monitor compliance with the conditions.

-The strongest point here is not the word “police.”
-The strongest point is mutual responsibility as a disciplinary network.
+The word “police” matters less than the rulebook’s guarantor logic.
 If the leadership decides that a participant violated the conditions, he must immediately leave the grounds and pay his own way home.
 If a guarantor signed for that participant, the guarantor leaves with him.

 This is already more than the ordinary strictness of a camp.
 Spiritual promise, physical isolation and the responsibility of friends are tied into training in submission.